hannahker/portland-bus-finder/README.md

 # portland-bus-finder
 A busfinder app for the city of Portland.
 Uses streaming GTFS data to tell users if they have enough time to get to their bus stop before the bus comes.

+Can be opened locally as a HTML web-page.